Your doctor may do a series of tests to determine the cause of your dizziness. During a physical exam, your doctor will

 The inner ear and canalith repositioning

-Vertigo usually results from a problem with the nerves and structures of the balance mechanism in your inner ear (vestibular labyrinth).
-Benign paroxysmal positional vertigo BPPV occurs when canalith particles (otoconia) break loose and fall into the wrong part of the semicircular canals of your inner ear, causing vertigo.
-The goal of the canalith repositioning procedure is to move the particles from your inner ear to a part of the ear where they won't cause problems (the utricle).
+Vertigo is caused by a problem with the nerves and structures in the inner ear that control balance (vestibular labyrinth).
+Benign paroxysmal positional vertigo (BPPV) occurs when tiny canalith particles (otoconia) break loose and fall into the wrong part of the semicircular canals of the inner ear.
+The goal of the canalith repositioning procedure is to move the particles from the inner ear to a part of the ear where they won't cause problems (the utricle).

 Benign paroxysmal positional vertigo may go away on its own within a few weeks or months.
 But, to help relieve BPPV sooner, your doctor, audiologist or physical therapist may treat you with a series of movements known as the canalith repositioning procedure.